JUNUbermensch/compare_deepspeed_optimized_model_and_standard_model/README.md

 Not only you can optimize your model with this code,

-you also can see how fast it become.
+you can also see how fast and accurate it become.

 It shows how much time you can save with deepspeed optimized model and how much f1 score you can gain too.